CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ## Business Application
 Optimization using Rydberg atom is a resource allocation solution.
 Any business problem where economic benefit comes from scaling with the exception of overlap activities can be formulated and solved using Rydberg chains.

-Examples of business applications are shown
+Examples of business applications are shown [here](https://github.com/ziweiqiu/CohortProject_2021/blob/Week2-Team1/Week2_Rydberg_Atoms/Business_Application.md)

+### References
+[1] I.Halperin, M.Dixon, P.Bilokon, “Machine Learning in Finance: From Theory to Practice 1st ed.
+2020 Edition” https://arxiv.org/abs/2006.11190